 - Require tenants to pay a security deposit that’s equivalent to 2x the monthly rent when first moving in.
 And to make appropriate deductions on the deposit for certain lease violations.

-- Raise rent by whatever amount as the state doesn’t have a rent control law.
+- Raise rent by whatever amount, as the state doesn’t have a rent control law.

 - Enter a tenant’s rented unit to perform crucial duties, such as inspections and maintenance.